comp-journalism/commentIQ/README.md

 ### 3. <a name="3"></a>Add Comment
 ####
-For new comments - Comment Text and Article ID needs to be send via HTTP POST method.
-All the scores will be calculated and send via Response.
-An auto-generated commentID will also be send in response.
+For new comments - Comment Text and Article ID need to be sent via an HTTP POST method.
+All the scores will be calculated and sent via Response.
+An auto-generated commentID will also be sent in response.

-<b>Note: </b> This Comment ID needs to be kept note of in order to update or delete the Comment in future.
+<b>Note: </b> This Comment ID needs to be kept track of in order to update or delete the comment in the future.

 | Name   | Values and Notes           |